yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 \* Will be set when the bootstrapping is complete and the Pool is launched

-> Due to a redeploy of st-yETH during the bootstrap process the first st-yETH contract has been deprecated, use the `Bootstrap: Claim st-yETH` contract to claim the new version if you participated in bootstrap.
+> Due to a redeploy of st-yETH during the bootstrap process the first st-yETH contract has been deprecated, use the `Bootstrap: Claim st-yETH` contract to claim the new version if you participated in the bootstrap phase.

 ## Management Role